UV Luminosity Functions from HST and JWST: A Possible Resolution to the High-Redshift Galaxy Abundance Puzzle and Implications for Cosmic Strings: Fit parameter values and posterior constraints

-In this section, we present a table summarizing the values of the astrophysical parameters and $G\mu$ for the UVLF plots in Figure \ref{fig:fitlowz} and Figure \ref{fig:fithighz}.
-These parameters are obtained from the median values of the run chains in the fiducial scenario.
+In this section, we present Table \ref{tab:paramsvalues} summarizing the values of the astrophysical parameters and $G\mu$ for the UVLF plots in Figure \ref{fig:fitlowz} and Figure \ref{fig:fithighz}.
+These parameters are obtained using the maximum a posteriori estimate obtained from the posterior distribution of parameters for the conservative and fiducial models.
+As described in the captions for Figures \ref{fig:fitlowz} and \ref{fig:fithighz}, many SFE parameter values yield a good fit with very similar posterior values, and we recommend caution when interpreting these values.

 In addition, we have also included in Figure \ref{fig:Violin} the violin plot showing the constraints obtained and the evolution on $G\mu$ and the SFE parameters as a function of redshift in the conservative scenario and for the fiducial scenario respectively.
+In the same vein, to fully understand and present the degeneracies that arise between the SFE and $G\mu$, we present in detail the posterior constraints obtained on the parameters of the SFE and $G\mu$ from the HST data at redshift $z=7$ for the conservative model in Figure \ref{fig:cornerplothst7}, as well as those obtained from the HST data at redshifts $z=4$ to $z=8$ for the fiducial model in Figure \ref{fig:cornerplotfiducial}.